Immediate Service Improvements Through Efficient Processes

 "By mapping the process, examining it in detail and suggesting a few simple adjustments, we were able to show a 75 percent improvement in the number of people we would have to move to other custody centres,” continued Jackson.
 "Using this as an example also made it a lot simpler to show the value of business process management to the senior management team and get their buy-in more quickly.”

-Hampshire Constabulary has also implemented iGrafx Process Central, which allows everyone across the force to view and drill down into processes, which was not previously possible.
+Hampshire Constabulary has also implemented iGrafx to allow everyone across the force to view and drill down into processes, which was not previously possible.
 This means that all concerned can spot areas for improvement, and if a process needs to be revised, it can be done quickly and the update is immediately viewable.

-"Until we implemented iGrafx Process Central, each department had its own file structure and servers,” said Jackson.
+"Until we implemented the iGrafx Platform, each department had its own file structure and servers,” said Jackson.
 "As a result, only people within specific teams had access to information about their processes, which made it difficult to see where there were inefficiencies and duplications.”

 ”iGrafx has allowed us to begin building a suite of process maps for the entire force— from the headquarters down to individual departments and OCUs.
 This is enabling us to drive efficiencies and deliver on our Business Improvement Plan,” concluded Jackson.